vinbero/vinbero/README.md

 - hotfix: When a bug is found on master branch and you need to fix it fast, create this branch and merge it into master branch
 - bugfix: When a bug is found on dev branch, create this branch and merge it into dev branch

-### AUTHORS file
-To update AUTHORS file, you have to run cmake or make to update AUTHORS file based on commits from origin/master

 ### Example
 1. To start developing from the environment where all official modules are installed, run a docker container like this:
 ```console